-The Center for Community Engagement, Learning and Leadership serves as the resource center for all registered student organizations.
+The Student Organization Resource Center serves as the resource center for all registered student organizations.
 It provides services and information, such as registration of organizations, assistance with event planning, maintenance of student activity calendar of events, and leadership training for student organizations.
 There are approximately 150 registered student organizations on the campus of ETSU, representing the diverse interests of our student population.
 Student organizations at ETSU are categorized into one of the following areas which best describes their general purpose: Academic, Community Service, Governance, Greek, Honors, Religious, Residence Life, University Programs, and Special Interest.
 Contact the Student Organization Resource Center at (423) 439-6633 or visit the web at www.etsu.edu/sorc for more information.